polyaxon/polyaxon/site/docs/intro/concepts/scheduling-concepts.md

 ### Presets

-`Presets` allows users to extract generic aspect of their polyaxonfiles and apply them using the override argument `-f` to automatically extend the configuration of their operations.
+`Presets` allows users to extract generic aspects of their polyaxonfiles and apply them using the override argument `-f` to automatically extend the configuration of their operations.

 `Presets` allows admins to preset several meta information about runs, e.g. node scheduling and routing, which facilitate attaching quotas to a user/team/project, so that the entities they create, i.e. builds/jobs/experiments/notebooks, cannot exceed the parallelism and may not consume more